Setting Up AWS VMR Cloud Images

 soltr-<version>-vmr-enterprise-cloud), then click Select.

-In the Configure Instance Details screen, choose an appropriate Amazon Virtual Private Cloud (VPC) and subnet, and then click Next: Add Storage.
+In the Choose Instance Type screen, choose an appropriate Amazon Virtual Private Cloud (VPC) and subnet, and then click Next: Configure Instance Details.

 For information about VPCs and subnets, refer to AWS documentation.